SaebaHuang/Hierarchical-Kernel-in-Deep-Kernel-Learning/readme.md

 # Hierarchical Kernels in Deep Kernel Learning
-This is the code implementations of hierarchical kernels in deep kernel learning (https://www.jmlr.org/papers/v24/23-0538.html).
+This is the code implementation of hierarchical kernels in deep kernel learning (https://www.jmlr.org/papers/v24/23-0538.html).
 The modified source code of thundersvm is in ./Libs/thundersvm/.

 ## Prerequisites
 CUDA V10.2